alifarhat40/bioacme/README.md

 #### SBML of the reaction network

 SBML format of level 2 version 1 is currently supported.
-The `buildStateSpace` programs receive a SBML file as input, and parse all reaction network information, including molecular species, reactions, parameters, kinetic laws for each reactions, as well as stoichiometry matrix of the network, for later use in enumerating the state space.
+The `buildStateSpace` programs receive an SBML file as input, and parse all reaction network information, including molecular species, reactions, parameters, kinetic laws for each reactions, as well as the stoichiometry matrix of the network, for later use in enumerating the state space.

-**IT IS IMPORTANT TO MAKE SURE THE SBML FILE FORMAT IS VALID AND CORRECT,** **IN ORDER FOR THE `buildStateSpace` PROGRAMS TO WORK PROPERLY.**
+**IT IS IMPORTANT TO MAKE SURE THAT THE SBML FILE FORMAT IS VALID AND CORRECT,** **IN ORDER FOR THE `buildStateSpace` PROGRAMS TO WORK PROPERLY.**

 #### Initial condition file

-Initial condition file contains the information of the initial states that the `buildStateSpace` programs require in order to enumerate the state space, applying the FBS-dCME method.
-The initial condition file is stored in a pure text file, which should be organized as in the example bellow:
+This file contains the information of the initial states that the `buildStateSpace` programs require in order to enumerate the state space, applying the FBS-dCME method.
+It is a pure text file, which should be in the same format as in the example bellow:

 ```bash
 $ cat init.txt